Kitware/arctic-viewer/README.md

 See the [documentation](https://kitware.github.io/arctic-viewer) for a getting started guide, advanced documentation, and API descriptions.

+__Note__: The development dependency listed in the package.json file for less ("less": "^1.5") is a peerDependencies of less-loader@0.7.8, which is a dependency of font-awesome-webpack@0.0.3. peerDependencies were automatically downloaded in npm@2, but in npm@3 the behavior varies from warnings to errors.
+The peerDependency must be handled (installed) as a dependency.

 #### Licensing

 **arctic-viewer** aka ArcticViewer is licensed under [BSD Clause 3](LICENSE).